 This depends entirely on your situation, camera type and amount of use it gets.
 Here are some examples;

+However, one alternative and in my opinion a BETTER alternative, is to have just 5 or 6 decent memory cards and a portable digital photo storage device and viewer.
 Once you have read up a bit on these, you will see that a good digital photo storage device will become an invaluable piece of kit in your bag.

-When I first used my good old Smartdisk Flashtrax in around 2005, I was at a wedding.
+When I first used my good old Smartdisk Flashtrax in around 2005, I was at a big, country wedding.
 During a lull, I had just downloaded all the pics so far onto the device, and was running through the photographs to check for focussing etc.

 Well, within minutes, I had a group crowded around me oohing and ahhing at some of the pics, and I am sure that it had an affect on the numbers of orders I got.
 A week after the wedding, I put a selection of photos together on a slideshow, and put it to music.
-I then loaded it onto the flashtrax and took it to the parent’s house.
+I then loaded it onto the Flashtrax and took it to the parent’s house.
 They ordered 4 DVD’s there and then!

 Excuse the pun, but the more "exposure" you give your work, the better you will do.
 Good digital photo storage and viewer will help you on your way.
 You may also like: More digital storage devices